 History Editor & Chair of DOL Website Editorial Group

 The Henry Churchills of Deddington.
-In the 17th & 18th Century numerous members of the Churchill family lived in the parish.
-This article records the lives of three of them via extracts from Jackson's Oxford Journals (courtesy of research by Shirley Martin).
+In the 17th & 18th Century numerous members of the Churchill family lived in the parish and are recorded elsewhere.
+This article records the lives of three of them in the 18th & 19th Centuries via extracts from Jackson's Oxford Journals (courtesy of research by Shirley Martin).
 The first two Henrys were Grocers/Milliners.
 The third was a Solicitor who was a veritable pillar of the local society until he became bankrupt and absconded to America where 'Wanted' notices were issued!
 There is also the interesting matter of a lady from Islip who left significant bequests to the Churchill family at this time - but she was not a relative.

 - A Parish at War